-• Use auto-layout for structured, responsive positioning.
+- Use auto-layout for structured, responsive positioning.

-• Arrange items freely within a frame.
+- Arrange items freely within a frame.

-1. Avoid using hug width and height settings
+1. Avoid using hug settings

-• Instead of hug, use fixed or fill to ensure consistent layout behavior.
+Instead of hug, use fixed or fill to ensure consistent layout behavior.

-Tip: You can combine hug with max-height or max-width settings for added responsiveness while maintaining control.
+You can combine hug with max-height or max-width settings for added responsiveness while maintaining control.

 2. Check layer hierarchy

 Editable elements such as text and images should not be covered by other layers.
-If a layer sits on top of an editable text box, it may block text editing in deckd.
+If a layer sits on top of an editable text box, it may block text editing in deckd.- Avoid placing grouped layers on top of text or image elements that need to be edited in deckd.

-• Ensure that interactive content remains accessible within the layer hierarchy.
+- Ensure that interactive content remains accessible within the layer hierarchy.

 3. Unsupported properties

-deckd does not currently support all Figma design properties.
-If you notice display issues, use the in-app bug report form or reach out via email or community.
+We currently do not support all of Figmas design properties.
+If you notice display issues, use the bug report form or reach out via email.
+Below are some unsupported properties to be aware of:Property | Additonal info |

 ---|---|